 - a maximum of 6 units of independent study

-For full details about the Ph.D. requirements, download the Graduate Student Handbook.
+For full details about the Ph.D. requirements, download the PhD Student Handbook.

 The program offers expert faculty supervision and specialized coursework in five concentrations.
 You can explore our faculty within each research concentration.
 Many faculty have areas of expertise that combine or overlap multiple concentrations – we encourage you to explore these intersections between subfields when selecting courses and research agendas.